esamattis/piler/README.md

 and some 'best practices' have emerged, a lot of great tools and of course, with great power, comes great responsibility.

-Piler 1.x aims to be completly flexible and expose as many API possible to ensure community modules can be quickly used along with Piler.
+Piler 1.x aims to be completely flexible and expose as many API possible to ensure community modules can be quickly used along with Piler.
 By modularizing the asset management 'inner' workings, we can achieve more testable and maintainable code.
-With the plugin interface, plugins can set minifiers, managers, compilers, all in one export etc.
+With the module interface, modules can set minifiers, managers, compilers, all in one export.
+Also, the code is well tested and commented, so it's not a blackbox.

-This is a big change, and it's almost completely not backward compatible.
-But the adaptation of existing code shouldn't be a problem.
+This is a big change, and it's almost completely not backward compatible with 0.x.

 ## Awesome Asset Manager for Node.js